abitrolly/fedora-packages-static/README.md

 * Fix EPEL8 support.
 * Display dependencies in package detail page.
 * Build container for use in CommunityShift.
-* Some changelog/files entry are missing or attached to the wrong package.
+* Use pkgKey correct pkgKey to generate changelog/files.

 ## Dependencies